 Bear in mind that low price is often associated with lower quality.
 Unless you are selling a short book (under 100 pages), going under $2.99 can be considered suspicious.
 One exception is erotica which can command a $2.99 price point even for short stories.
 One pricing strategy is selling a chapter of your book for $.99 and prompting your readers to subscribe to your newsletter.

-This is also the case for certain uncommon hobbies and interests – as an extreme example, the International Encyclopedia of Social & Behavioral Sciences is priced $11776.66 on Amazon.
-(But don’t worry, you can get a hardcover for only $799.95!)
+This is also the case for certain uncommon hobbies and interests.
+A good example is the International Encyclopedia of Social & Behavioral Sciences which is priced $11,776.66 on Amazon (you can get a hardcover for only $799.95.)

 Your peace of mind

 PublishDrive chooses the best options for ebook pricing to help your books sell.
-We set ebook pricing techniques in the metadata, so you just have to give the average list price for your book as you were in an agency model and we will do the magic for you.
+We set ebook pricing techniques in the metadata for you.
+All you need to do is give an average list price for your book as if in an agency model.

 You may benefit from all ebook pricing models by reaching new readers and by increasing your sales.
-However, it is the best if you can find a partner who can manage all different pricing models for you, so you will not get lost.
+However, it's optimal if you find a partner who can manage all different pricing models for you.
 PublishDrive takes care of all pricing models, so you can focus on what you are the best at: creating beautiful content.